- Home

-Here, we look at when you can access your pension, and how when you take it can affect your retirement income.
+Here, we look at when you might be able to access your pension, and how the point at which you take it can affect your retirement income.

 When can I retire?

 Employers used to be able to force you to retire at 65, but since this rule was scrapped in 2011, you can technically retire whenever you want.
-There are, of course, some major considerations before deciding when to retire, or to start phasing your retirement.
+There are, of course, some major considerations involved when deciding on the right time to retire, or to start phasing your retirement.
 Learn more about this in our guide How can I phase my retirement?

 Often, the more important question is – when can I access my pension?
 Chances are, you’ll need to consider how to use your pension to provide an income before leaving work, or reducing your hours, and your pension will have particular rules around when you can start taking money out.